 4. Aiming for a positive change management

-As per the same report by Gartner, 54% of HR leaders say their employees are fatigued from all the change.
+As per the same human resources report, 54% of HR leaders say their employees are fatigued from all the change.

-Among the top priorities for HR in 2022, the greatest challenge is to diversity the leadership bench which lacks diversity in the pipeline.
+Among the top HR priorities for leaders in 2023 and HR trends 2023, the greatest challenge is to diversity the leadership bench which lacks diversity in the pipeline.

 - First, organizations must redefine the criteria leaders use to make talent decisions, with a focus on eliminating bias.